spmjs/spmjs.io/documentation/package.json.md

 ---

-`spm` use the exactly smae file `package.json` as `npm` to descripe a package, sharing most fileds, expect an extra `spm` filed for containing some custom attributes.
+`spm` use the exactly same file `package.json` as `npm` to descripe a package, sharing most fileds, expect an extra `spm` filed for containing some custom attributes.

 ### Fields